PlayzAe/simpleQuizApp/README.md

 I created this simple quiz application as a learning tool to practice handling conditional statements in C#.
 The app presents a series of questions with multiple-choice answers.
 By selecting an answer, users interact with the app, which then calculates and displays their score and percentage at the end of the quiz.

-Features:
+# Features:
 Questions displayed with images.
 Multiple-choice answers for user selection.
 Score and percentage calculation at the end of the quiz.
 Option to restart the quiz.

-Purpose:
+# Purpose:
 This project is my personal initiative to gain hands-on experience with conditional statements in C#.
 It demonstrates how to manage user input and control the program's flow based on various conditions.

-## Roadmap

-- Additional browser support

-- Add more integrations

 ## Optimizations

-What optimizations did you make in your code?
-E.g. refactors, performance improvements, accessibility
+I built a straightforward quiz app using C# and Windows Forms, featuring 5 questions with 4 answer choices each.

+To optimize the code, I refactored it for better readability and maintainability.

+I improved performance by optimizing how questions and answers are handled and displayed.

+For accessibility, I ensured that keyboard navigation is smooth and that all labels are properly linked with their controls.

+Finally, I enhanced the user experience with a simple and clean not so good design.

 ## Additional GitHub Profile Details